 Interns will accrue a minimum of 1750 hours of Supervised Professional Experience (SPE) over the course of the training year which is ample experience to fulfill the requirement to be licensed in the state of California (i.e., 1500 hours of SPE earned during the doctoral internship).
-Interns are responsible for checking with the state they plan to seek licensure to obtain information about SPE requirements for licensure, as they vary by state.
+Interns are responsible for checking with the state they plan to seek licensure in to obtain information about SPE requirements for licensure, as they vary by state.
 It is possible to accrue up to 2000 hours of SPE for those seeking licensure in states requiring more hours, but the internship only guarantees 1750 hours due to the amount of paid time off granted by our agency.
-This must be determined and scheduled with the Director of Training at the outset of internship.